qvr/nonraid/README.md

 sudo nmdctl mount
 ```

-Mount point prefix can be configured in `/etc/default/nonraid`.
-You can optionally combine the mountpoints with mergerfs (outside the scope of this quick start).
+Mount point prefix can be configured in [/etc/default/nonraid](tools/systemd/nonraid.default).
+You can optionally combine the mountpoints with [mergerfs](https://github.com/trapexit/mergerfs) (outside the scope of this quick start).

 **Configure notifications and verify auto‑start**

-Configure notifications for array events by editing `/etc/default/nonraid` and setting `NONRAID_NOTIFY_CMD` to your desired notification command.
+Configure notifications for array events by editing [/etc/default/nonraid](tools/systemd/nonraid.default) and setting `NONRAID_NOTIFY_CMD` to your desired notification command.

 Once the initial parity sync is complete, you should reboot once to verify the included systemd services / timers load and the array & disks auto‑start / mount: